sassoftware/restaf-graphql-demo/README.md

 2;  Install the dependencies

+ cd to the root directory
 ```shell
     yarn install
 ```

 3; Run-time configuration

-- You have two options to set the value of VIYA_SERVER. clientid and clientsecret
+- You have two options to set the value of VIYA_SERVER.
+CLIENTID and CLIENTSECRET
-    1. Edit packages/server/app.env and set the value of VIYA_SERVER
+    1. Edit packages/server/app.env and set the value of VIYA_SERVER, CLIENTID, CLIENTSECRET
     2. Set the environment variable in your shell(preferred way)

     ```shell